 Is Your Organization’s Website ADA Compliant?

 The Americans with Disabilities Act (“ADA”) requires that “places of public accommodation” (such as banks, restaurants, stores, and professional offices) be made reasonably accessible to those with disabilities, and the U.S. Department of Justice has made it clear that websites are included in this category.
 In a spate of recent lawsuits across the country – brought against companies like Sears, Toys R’ Us, Brooks Brothers, Ace Hardware, the NBA, and various ski areas, to name a few – plaintiffs have brought the issue to the forefront.
-Several companies in Maine and New Hampshire have received threatening letters from the attorneys representing those same plaintiffs.
+Several companies in ME and New Hampshire have received threatening letters from the attorneys representing those same plaintiffs.
 If you receive one of these letters, don’t panic – but do call your attorney right away.

 What are the issues?